 Here’s what’s coming…

-1. A Better Quiz I originally created the Are You An Indigo Child? quiz with an open ended, ambiguous collection of answers that would allow you to decide for yourself.
+I originally created the Are You An Indigo Child? test with an open ended, ambiguous collection of answers that would allow you to decide for yourself.
 At first folks thought that was cool.
 Most of them probably knew me and had gotten more than just that weird little non-answer.
 I’ve gotten lots of emails from people pissed who want a real answer with an explanation and a little direction.
 I hear you.
 It’s happening.

-2. The Indigo Children Society Years ago I accidentally created a private Facebook group for Indigo Children and it turned out to be an amazing source of support and growth for a bunch of us.
-But people showed up who were offended by everything and the epic conversations were replaced with lame photo quotes.
+2. The Indigo Children Society (Update: Click here to learn more about the Indigo Children Society) Years ago I accidentally created a private Facebook group for Indigo Children and it turned out to be an amazing source of support and growth for a bunch of us.
+But people showed up who were offended by everything and the epic conversations were replaced with a bunch of lame photos with spiritual quotes.
 There’s a lot of Indigo Children in the world and most of us are alone in our experience.
 I learned a lot in that first group about what worked, what didn’t, what we needed, what we wanted.
 I’ve spent a ton of time putting together not just a new group, but also a Ritual Initiation that will help you show up ready go.
 I’m really excited about this one.

-3. Transformation (instead of information) We live in a world so full of information it takes forever to consume and even longer to figure out how to apply it to your life.
-Part of becoming a better entrepreneur was doing a lot of listening to understand what it is that you really need.
+3. Transformation (instead of information) (Update: The first transformational product is here!
+The Indigo Children’s Underground Handbook for Sensitive Souls & Mystical Beings) We live in a world so full of information it takes forever to consume and even longer to figure out how to apply it to your life.
+Part of becoming a better entrepreneur was doing a lot of listening to understand what it is that you really want and need.
 I’m in the process of packaging up the results you want so I can literally sell them to you.
 Yeah, money, that’s different too.
 The lame ads on my website are going away and I’m going to give you the opportunity to invest in yourself.
 I’m going to quit underestimating you and put you in a position to value and receive your transformation.
-It’s okay if that makes you uncomfortable right now.
-I was there for a long time but now I’m ready to make money magic with you.
+It’s okay if that makes you uncomfortable right now, the blog will still be here and I’ve got some great articles coming up.
+I was uncomfortable too for a long time but now I’m ready to make serious money magic with you.

-4. Access to Me In my ideal world, I would be a hermit that lived in total seclusion reading books and gardening all day.
+4. Access to Me In my ideal world, I would live a mystical hermetic lifestyle in total seclusion reading books, meditating and gardening all day.
 You have made it clear that’s not my destiny.
 Let’s be real… I am an introvert.
 I need my me time.
 I’m creating ways that you can have access to me that will work for both of us.
 I would actually love to chat and hang with you!
 I want to know what you’re up to!
 So I’m determined to find a way to make it work.
-There will be a live online masterclass where you can ask me questions on specific topics (all the woo woo magical stuff), I’m going to start doing public speaking again so we can meet up in person, there will be new one on one video calls with me where we will focus totally on you and what you need, and I’m going to be hanging out inside The Indigo Children Society having epic conversations with tons of Indigo Children like you.
+There will be a live online masterclass where you can ask me questions on specific topics (all the woo woo magical stuff), I’m going to start doing public speaking again and host retreats so we can meet up in person, there will be new one on one video calls with me where we will focus totally on you and what you need, and I’m going to be hanging out inside The Indigo Children Society having epic conversations with tons of Indigo Children like you.

-I’m almost finished creating The Indigo Children Society.
-I think getting you set up with some direction and mutual support with other Indigo Children is the best place to start.
-If you want to know when the society launches, signup here so I can send you the official invite.
+I think getting you set up with some direction and mutual support with other Indigo Children is the best place to start, so the next thing I’m launching is the Indigo Children Society.
 I’d really love to see you in there and get some quality hang time.

 Several months ago, I got a notification on my keyword alerts that a journalist was looking for Indigo Children to interview.
 I reached out to her on email, Facebook and Twitter but she never replied.
 Her news piece recently ran and it’s clear she had an agenda in reporting her own exploitive idea of Indigo Children.
 What an unfortunate missed opportunity to report on something important to so many of us.